 Though hip roofs are sturdier and can be more reliable than gable roofs, they are costly in comparison to a gable roof, as the design style is complex and utilizes considerably more construction materials, and if dormers are included within a hip roof’s design, there will be added seaming and other areas where water can accumulate and create possible leaks.

 There are three types of hip roofs that include:

-- A cross hipped roof can be compared to a cross able roof.
+- A cross hipped roof can be compared to a cross gable roof.
 They can be used on homes with different sections and the place where the two hip roofs meet is referred to as a valley.
-Water can collect in valley areas of hip roofs, so added construction moisture resistant material use in necessary.
+Water can collect in valley areas of hip roofs, so added construction moisture-resistant material use is necessary.